How to use 'and' in Python

 print("Let's stay home.")--OUTPUT--Let's go to the beach!

-You can create more nuanced logic by combining and with other operators like or.
-Parentheses are crucial here because they control the order of operations, ensuring the expression inside them is evaluated first.
+You can create more nuanced logic by combining the and operator with others, like or.
+Parentheses are crucial here because they control the order of operations, ensuring Python evaluates the enclosed expression first.

 Using and in list comprehensions and filters